 sampler set contains

-- A very green oolong tea from Taiwan.
-Pouchong is the most lightly oxidized of all oolong teas - just 8-10%.
+- Pouchong, also known as Baozhong, is a very green oolong tea hailing from Taiwan.
+Pouchong is the most lightly oxidized of all oolongs - just 8-10%.
 This creates a beautiful balance of green tea freshness and heavenly floral notes found in darker oolongs.
 In Taiwan, pouchong tea is all about the aroma.
 In the cup, you'll find a buttery sweet and uplifting floral aroma that lingers on the palate long after your last sip.
-Soft, succulent texture and clean, refreshing finish.
+Our fine quality Pouchong displays a soft, succulent texture and a clean, refreshing finish.

 - Jade oolong tea from Nantou county, Taiwan.
 A highly prized tea, similar in style to Tung Ting, Jade oolongs are a beautiful deep green in appearance, with large, tightly rolled leaves.
 Once infused, these lightly oxidized leaves gradually unfurl to release their essential oils.
 Jade oolongs are known for their fresh green-floral aroma, sweet flavor and clean, delicate mouthfeel.

 formosa bai hao (#40)

 - Formosa Bai Hao is known by many names - Oriental Beauty, White Tip Oolong, Champagne oolong and Fancy Formosa Silver Tip, to name just a few.
 This heavily oxidized Taiwanese tea is one of the most prized oolongs in the world.
 Incredibly sweet, fruity and lush with a delicate warm spicy undertone.
 Striking and thought-provoking tea, perfect for multiple infusions.